ibrahim-s/searchWith/readme.md

 *	Choose one and press enter, the default browser will open displaying search results.
 Or, if you want to search with Google directly
 press the gesture twice, and you are done.
+*	Want to trigger search menu specifically for clipboard or last spoken text?
+You can from input gestures dialog, assigned a gesture for:
+	*	Trigger search menu for clipboard text, and pressed twice searches that text by Google directly.
+	*	Trigger search menu for last spoken text, and pressed twice searches that text by Google directly.
-*	Want to modify Search with menu?
+*	Now if you ask, can I modify Search with menu?
 *	Yes you  can do that from the setting panel,  and adjust the menu to fit to your mood and needs.
 *	You can from there, add to Search with menu, other available search engines
 *	And you can if you like, remove an item from it, move item up, move item down, or return and set it to default state.